 - Great Tickets.
 Below Box Office Price.

 There’s one BIG problem (well maybe a couple), the tickets that we usually want to buy (from ScoreBig and other secondary ticket sites) are the tickets that are sold-out and not below face value.
 So with my experience, about 75% of the events that I want to attend, are unavailable on ScoreBig.
-I live in NYC, so for example, when I search for NY Giants tickets, there are no ScoreBig tickets or listings available.
+I live in NYC, so for example, when I search for tickets to a NY Giants home game, there are no ScoreBig tickets or listings available.

 To play devil’s advocate (with myself), ScoreBig is not the only one that treats the face value as the “real price” or fair price.
-Consumers and fans typically revert back to the face value price as it gives them some basis for the initial cost of the ticket, however, with the proliferation of dynamic ticket pricing the “face value price” can change daily or hourly, thus blurring the lines of face value and market value even further.
+Consumers typically revert to the face value price because it gives them a basis for the initial cost of the ticket, however, with the proliferation of dynamic ticket pricing the “face value price” can change daily or hourly, thus blurring the lines of face value and market value even further.

 Here’s the kicker, even if ScoreBig has the event that you are looking for and you can bid on those tickets for below face value, whose to say those same tickets aren’t cheaper elsewhere?
-(Here’s my blatant plug: check TICKPICK)
+The ticket industry is a dynamic market, and believe it or not ticket brokers are reacting and changing tickets prices a lot faster than teams can.
+So you can bet that if tickets are available for below face value on ScoreBig than they are certainly available on Stubhub and TickPick.

 Inspecting How ScoreBig Works